xtianus/yadaframework/YadaDocs/src/forms/overview.rst

 	- ``yada:submitHandler``

 Both the data- attribute version and the yada: dialect version take a comma-separated list of function names to be called in order.
-Submission is aborted if any returns true and any following functions are skipped.
+Submission is aborted if any returns false and any following functions are skipped.

 Example: